mratsim/constantine/docs/crypto-nvidia_gpus.md

 ## Integer instruction bug

+### Integer FMA with carry-in uint32

-The instruction integer fused-multiply-ad  with carry-in may be incorrectly compiled in PTX prior to Cuda 11.5.1: https://forums.developer.nvidia.com/t/wrong-result-returned-by-madc-hi-u64-ptx-instruction-for-specific-operands/196094
+The instruction integer fused-multiply-add  with carry-in may be incorrectly compiled in PTX prior to Cuda 11.5.1: https://forums.developer.nvidia.com/t/wrong-result-returned-by-madc-hi-u64-ptx-instruction-for-specific-operands/196094